ilteoood/native-federation-typescript/README.md

-    typesFolder?: string; // folder where all the files will be stored, default is '@mf-types', compiledTypesFolder?: string; // folder where the federated modules types will be stored, default is 'compiled-types' deleteTypesFolder?: boolean; // indicate if the types folder will be deleted when the job completes, default is 'true' }
+    typesFolder?: string; // folder where all the files will be stored, default is '@mf-types', compiledTypesFolder?: string; // folder where the federated modules types will be stored, default is 'compiled-types' deleteTypesFolder?: boolean; // indicate if the types folder will be deleted when the job completes, default is 'true' additionalFilesToCompile?: stringp[] // The path of each additional file which should be emitted }
 ```